Biosimilar Drug Therapies

 Where We Stand:

 The Academy of Managed Care Pharmacy (AMCP) supports an abbreviated licensure pathway for the approval of biosimilar biologic drug therapies1 by the U.S. Food and Drug Administration (FDA).
-Biological products2 are certain to play an increasingly important role in the country’s health care system – both in terms of scientific improvements in the treatment of disease and increased drug costs.
-An expedited approval process for biosimilar and interchangeable products provides a needed incentive for the development of new therapeutic products that hold the promise of preventing, treating or curing otherwise inevitable, untreatable and incurable diseases.
-Such a process will help ensure greater access to new therapies at costs expected to be below those of a FDA- approved biological product (a “reference product”).
+Biological products2 are certain to play an increasingly important role in the country’s health care system — both in terms of scientific improvements in the treatment of disease and increased drug costs.
+A streamlined approval process for biosimilar and interchangeable products provides a needed incentive for the development of new therapeutic products that hold the promise of preventing, treating, or curing otherwise inevitable, untreatable, and incurable diseases.
+Such a process will help ensure greater access to additional therapies at costs expected to be below those of an FDA-approved biological product (a “reference product”).3

-AMCP understands the importance of educating pharmacists, physicians, nurses and other health care providers on biosimilars in order to improve understanding and confidence in their safety and effectiveness.
-To help address this need, AMCP launched a Biosimilars Resource Center (BRC), an unbiased, policy-neutral repository of educational resources and information on biosimilars.
-The site was developed in partnership with leading national pharmacy organizations and can be accessed at www.biosimilarsresourcecenter.org.
+AMCP understands the importance of educating pharmacists, physicians, nurses, and other health care providers on biosimilars in order to improve understanding and confidence in their safety and effectiveness.
+To help address this need, AMCP launched the Biologics and Biosimilars Collective Intelligence Consortium (BBCIC), an unbiased, policy-neutral repository of educational resources and information on biosimilars.
+The consortium was developed in partnership with leading national pharmacy organizations and can be accessed at www.bbcic.org.